 15. While grocery shopping

-Sign up with Amazon Fresh or Peapod and have someone else do your grocery shopping for you.
+Sign up with Instacart or Peapod and have someone else do your grocery shopping for you.
 You can save shopping lists and payment info.
 Using a service like this means your grocery shopping is done with the click of a mouse.
 Now you can sit back and enjoy some writing time while somebody else deals with crowds, parking, and lugs your heavy bags right to your front door.

 16. At the salon